 Howdy!
-This is Theresa with the Meditative Beats Team and I have one question to ask you…Are you getting a good night’s sleep?
+We’re the Meditative Beats Team and we have one question to ask you…Are you getting a good night’s sleep?

 If you are getting a good night’s sleep that’s great.
 Stay tuned in the video for tips on making it even better.